open-wc/open-wc/packages/codelabs/src/basics/lit.md

-# lit: basics
+# Lit: basics

 ## Introduction

-In this codelab, you will learn the basics of building web components using lit.
+In this codelab, you will learn the basics of building web components using Lit.

 [Lit](https://lit.dev/) is a simple library for building fast, lightweight web components.